bozidar-lebesgue/dawn-happybeing-bozidar/.github/CONTRIBUTING.md

 ### Why these principles?

 Browsers provide APIs to solve many problems: from [WebGL](https://en.wikipedia.org/wiki/WebGL) and [WASM](https://en.wikipedia.org/wiki/WebAssembly)-powered apps to static websites.
-The best APIs to use depends on the thing you’re building.
+The best APIs to use depends on the thing you're building.
 Themes power ecommerce websites.
 In most cases, _Web-native_—making the most of the built-in features of browsers: HTTP, HTML, CSS, JavaScript, and the DOM—is a perfect fit for ecommerce websites.
 Ecommerce needs incredibly fast websites for mostly “logged out” traffic.

 ### Web-native in its purest form